bitwarden/help/_articles/directory-connector/directory-sync.md

 ### Clear sync cache

-As the Directory Connector works at syncing changes up to your bitwarden organization it keeps a local cache.
+As the Directory Connector works at syncing changes up to your Bitwarden organization it keeps a local cache.
 This cache helps the Directory Connector only send the difference in directory changes from the previous time that it performed a sync operation.
 If you encounter sync errors or a particular directory change is not correctly being synced, you may need to clear this cache.
 Clearing the cache will allow a full sync to occur during the next sync operation.

 1. Launch the Directory Connector console by double clicking the shortcut.
 2. Select option 9 (Clear sync cache) from the main menu.